Hawkeyes and Bears square off at 8 p.m. (CT) Thursday

 Tickets $15 for adults, $5 for youth and students

-Kirk Speraw is in his fourth year as an assistant coach at Iowa.
+Kirk Speraw is in his sixth year as an assistant coach at Iowa.
 Speraw, who has over three decades of coaching experience, assists in all aspects of the program including recruiting, opponent scouting, practices, player development and game preparation.

 Speraw, who is a Sioux City, Iowa, native was a two-time Hawkeye letterman (1978-79) who played for head coach Lute Olson.
 He was a member of the 1978-79 squad that won 20 contests and a Big Ten title.
 As a senior, he was named the team's most inspirational player.

 As both an assistant and head coach, Speraw has mentored dozens of players who have played professionally, including Hawkeyes Ronnie Lester, Steve Krafcisin, Vince Brookins, Steve Waite, Kenny Arnold, Kevin Boyle, Mark Gannon and Bobby Hansen.